 2.9.
 Statistics

 Two-way ANOVA was conducted for each explant using GraphPad Prism version 8.4 for Windows, GraphPad Software, San Diego, California, USA.
-Unpaired two-tailed t-test with equal variance was used for checking significance.
 The locations on each implant were also divided into groups based on the type of surface (rough, edges, smooth) and a one-way ANOVA was conducted comparing these groups.
 Differences were considered statistically significant for P<0.05.

 3. Results